vaadin/beverage-starter-flow/README.md

 ## Polymer Versions

-There is a work in progress to support both Polymer 2.0 and Polymer 3.0 in this application.
+This application supports both Polymer 2.0 and Polymer 3.0.
-Since each version requires different JavaScript packaging system, we can use also `bower mode` for Polymer 2.0, or `npm mode` for Polymer 3.0.
+Since the versions require different JavaScript packaging system to be used, we also use the terms `bower mode` for Polymer 2.0 and `npm mode` for Polymer 3.0.

-In this branch we have some hacks to make the project work with `npm` in the meanwhile Flow is fully prepared for it.
-Some of the workarounds are changes in copies of flow classes, or steps that the user needs to perform manually.
+The workarounds left are the .js files that can be found inside `src/main/webapp/frontend/**/*.js`.
+These will be removed as soon as the files are available in the webcomponents and in the right directory for the maven plugin to get.

 ## Templates

-The project has a template view that needs to be accessible in server-side, there is no tooling so far to maintain synchronized Polymer 2.0 and 3.0 versions of the template, hence we need to maintain two versions of the file: `src/main/webapp/frontend/src/reviewlist/reviews-list.html` and `src/main/webapp/frontend/src/reviewlist/reviews-list.js`
+The project has a template view that needs to be accessible in server-side, so far there is no tooling to maintain synchronized Polymer 2.0 and 3.0 versions of the template, hence we need to maintain two versions of the file: `src/main/webapp/frontend/src/reviewlist/reviews-list.html` and `src/main/webapp/frontend/src/reviewlist/reviews-list.js`

 ## Dependencies

-In `bower` mode, dependencies are managed by the flow framework, but in `npm` we still need to manually edit the `package.json` and `src/main/webapp/frontend/main.js` to add and import new dependencies respectively.
+Dependencies are managed by the flow framework and flow-maven-plugin.

 ## Running the Project

-1. To install frontend dependencies run `npm install`
-2. To run devmode you have two options:
+1. To run devmode you have two options:
-  - Run the project in Polymer 3.0 mode by executing `mvn jetty:run`
+  - Run the project in Polymer 3.0 mode run `mvn jetty:run`
   - Otherwise, to run it in Polymer 2.0 mode use `mvn -Dvaadin.bower.mode jetty:run`
-3. Wait for the application to start
+2. Wait for the application to start
-4. Open http://localhost:8080/ to view the application
+3. Open http://localhost:8080/ to view the application

 ## Production Mode